Virasoro constraints on moduli of sheaves and vertex algebras: Vertex operator algebra

 which makes $P_i$ a subrepresentation of $V_i^\omega$ with respect to the Lie algebra $\widecheck{P}_0$. \end{proposition} \begin{proof} The proof is similar to that of Proposition \ref{prop: wallcrossingcompatibility1} relying on the fact that if $a\in P_1$ then the operator $a_{(0)}$ commutes with any Virasoro operators $L_n$. \end{proof}

 \begin{definition} Let $\big(V_\bullet,\omega\big)$ be a conformal vertex algebra.
 We define a Lie subalgebra

 \end{definition} In the definition above, the operator $[-,\omega]$ is a linear map defined in Lemma \ref{partial lift}.
 The fact that $\widecheck{K}_0$ defines a Lie subalgebra follows from the representation property in Lemma \ref{partial lift}.
-Connection of $\widecheck{K}_0$ to the weight 0 Virasoro operator introduced in Definition \ref{def: Linv} is explained below. \begin{lemma} Let $\big(V_\bullet,\omega\big)$ be a conformal vertex algebra.
+Connection of $\widecheck{K}_0$ to the formulation of the Virasoro constraints for moduli spaces of sheaves will be explained using the Lemma below; note the similarity between the weight 0 Virasoro operator introduced in Definition \ref{def: Linv} and the formula for $[-, \omega]$. \begin{lemma} Let $\big(V_\bullet,\omega\big)$ be a conformal vertex algebra.
 Then we have

-\end{lemma} \begin{proof} By \eqref{Eq: skewjacobi}, we have
+\end{lemma} \begin{proof} By \eqref{Eq: skewsymmetry}, we have

 \end{proof}

 From Lemma \ref{WC with conformal element}, it is clear that $\widecheck{P}_0\subseteq \widecheck{K}_0$.
 The next lemma states the converse when working with lattice vertex algebras.